heri270/06_code_from_teachings/README.md

-# 03 Code from teachings
+# 06 Code from teachings
-Code used during MVC teachings the 23/2-2017
+Code used during Client Side Development teachings the 6/4-2017